-- If the myocardium contracts, blood will be vented, limiting any further myocardial activity with immediate effect.
-To ensure the arch is empty, a larger vent should be fashioned and suction applied to the lumen of the aortic arch. - Any subsequent myocardial activity is likely to be ineffectual and un-sustained, as the coronary artery perfusion pressure is atmospheric when the aortic arch is vented. - If the retrieval surgeon considers that there is effective, sustained cardiac activity which could perfuse the brain, prior to the arch being vented, the retrieval team(s) should abandon all retrieval-related interventions immediately, and follow the directions as for Situation 1.
+- The donor is pronounced deceased by circulatory criteria as usual. - At the commencement of the operative procedure, the ascending aorta is vented prior to starting the pump. - If the myocardium contracts, blood will be vented, limiting any further myocardial activity with immediate effect.
+Suction may be applied to the vent cannula to ensure the arch is empty, and/or a larger vent may be employed. - Any subsequent myocardial activity is likely to be ineffectual and un-sustained, as the coronary artery perfusion pressure is atmospheric when the aortic arch is vented. - If the retrieval surgeon considers that there is effective, sustained cardiac activity which could perfuse the brain, for example, prior to the arch being vented, the retrieval team(s) should abandon all retrieval-related interventions immediately, and follow the directions as for Situation 1.